Convergence Rate of Multiple-try Metropolis Independent sampler: Introduction

-In this paper, we study the exact convergence rate of MTM-IS for general target $\pi(\cdot)$ and proposal $p(\cdot)$.
-The result is somewhat surprising as it shows that the MTM-IS algorithm with $m$ multiple tries is not as efficient as simply repeating the standard IMH algorithm $m$ times, thus suggesting that the multiple-tries idea may only bring benefits if the $m$ multiple proposals are mutually (negatively) correlated.
-The rest of this paper is organized as: Section \ref{sec 2} carries out an eigenvalue analysis; Section \ref{sec 3} offers an inequality which compares MTM-IS with the repeated IMH; Section \ref{sec 4} shows some discussions on several variants and extensions of MTM; and Section \ref{sec 5} gives concluding remarks of this paper.
+In this paper, we report the exact convergence rate of the MTM-IS for general target $\pi(\cdot)$ and proposal $p(\cdot)$.
+The result is somewhat surprising as it shows that the MTM-IS with $k$ multiple tries is not as efficient as simply repeating the standard IMH algorithm $k$ times, thus suggesting that the we may want to design the $k$ multiple proposals to be ``over-dispersed" (e.g., negatively correlated) in order to take advantage of the MTM structure.
+Another useful scenario, as discussed previously and detailed in Section~\ref{sec:partialMTM}, is to help proposing a better configuration for a general Metropolis-Hastings algorithm by orienting part of the proposal better via MTM.

+The rest of the article is organized as follows.
+Section \ref{sec 2} carries out an eigenvalue analysis of MTM-IS; Section \ref{sec 3} specifies the exact convergence rate of MTM-IS under the total variation distance and offers an inequality to compare MTM-IS with its corresponding ``thinned" IMH algorithm (i.e., taking one draw from every $k$ iterations of the sampler); Section~\ref{sec:numerical} provides some empirical results for multivariate Gaussian and Gaussian mixtures; Section~\ref{sec 4} discusses several variants and extensions of MTM; and Section \ref{sec 5} concludes the article with a short remark.